str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 10. **_osm2networkx.py_**: Module used by visualize graph to read OSM networks.

+> A note on using the graph and grading
+>
+> Points for each section are awarded based on finding the correct path and by evaluating the number of nodes explored.
+To track the number of times a node is explored during the search, the ExplorableGraph wrapper is used on the networkx Graph class.
+Every time you process a node, by calling graph[node] or graph.neighbors(node), the count for that node increases by one.
+You will need to use one of these methods to add a node's neighbors to the search queue, just be careful not to call it unnecessarily throughout your code.
+We have created the graph.get_edge_weight(u, v) method to be used to access edge weights between two nodes, u and v.
+All other normal networkx Graph operations can be performed.

 > A note on visualizing results for the Atlanta graph:
 >
 > The Atlanta graph is too big to display within a Python window like Romania.
 As a result, when you run the